Internectio/Locuscraft/README.md

 * Knowledge
 * Wealth (Donate to us or to charity)

-##User Profile/Home
+##User Profile/Homepage

-Picture the user profile as you would a Facebook Profile.
+Picture the user profile and homepage as you would Facebook's.
 On Facebook, the user can add interests to their profile.
 The user can subscribe to a page and see posts made from another user/organization.
 The user sees an "activity feed" of all their friends and subscriptions.
-All of this is similar to the Locuscraft user profile, except instead of being centered around other users, socializing, and status, the Locuscraft profile will be centered around interests, goals, and contributing to the internet (tasks).
+All of this is similar to the Locuscraft, except instead of being centered around other users, socializing, and status, the Locuscraft profile will be centered around interests, goals, and contributing to the internet (tasks).
 New users’ homes will display suggestions for where they should start.

+###Profile Page

+This will display everything related to the user.
+This includes their points, their interests, their contributions, their tasks, their history, their statistics, and anything else I missed.

 ###Points